weshowe/Math_Scripts/README.md

 Finds the volume of a sphere by taking the equation for one of its semicircles, then making a mesh of cylinders using the height of the semicircle to define the radius.
 As mesh -> infinity, resultant -> volume.

-This program is tested upon a unit sphere and its output is compared to the formula for its area.
+This program is tested upon a unit sphere and its output is compared to the formula for its volume (4/3 * pi)